Understanding Window Energy Ratings: What Homeowners Need to Know

 Key Energy Performance Metrics Explained

-• Most energy-efficient windows have U-values between 0.20 and 0.30.
+Most energy-efficient windows have U-Factor ratings between 0.20 and 0.30.

-• In hot climates, choose windows with SHGC of 0.25–0.40.
+In hot climates, windows with an SHGC of 0.25–0.40 can help reduce cooling costs.

 Visible Transmittance measures how much natural light passes through a window.

-• VT ranges from 0.20 (darker) to 0.80 (very bright).
+VT usually ranges from 0.20 to 0.80.

 Reading Window Labels: ENERGY STAR® and NFRC Explained